dn-ezr/alioth-compiler/doc/Alioth Compiler Manual.md

 The other kind of function of this compiler is to manage resources.

+> Note that not all functions about managing opened, consider these features are coming soon in the future version.

 ## 4.1.
 Package managing

 Compiler of the Alioth programming can be used to manage packages.